Jbleezy/BO1-Reimagined/README.md

 * Maps now auto restart correctly (box gets randomized again)
 * Zombies will now taunt when near a Monkey Bomb or an upgraded crossbow bolt
 * Fixed a bug where players were able to freeze in mid air with no weapon in hand if they held the shoot button while spawning in
+* Round now ends immediately when last zombie is killed (previously up to a one second delay)

 ## HUD
 * HUD items now have some distance away from the edge of the screen